sonic-net/SONiC/doc/secure-boot/secure-boot-test-plan.md

 **Steps:**
  * Change a bit in the image
+ * Reboot the SONiC switch
- * Expect the reboot will be failed
+ * Expect system hanging on the bootloader

 ### 9. Test no executable files in rw folder after reboot
 If there are any files with -x option in rw folder, the option will be removed after the SONiC switch reboot.